 New York ends religious exemption to vaccine mandates

-ALBANY, N.Y. – New York eliminated a religious exemption to vaccine requirements for schoolchildren Thursday, following a trend of states trying to clamp down on opt-outs in the face of its worst measles outbreak in decades .
+ALBANY, N.Y. – New York eliminated the religious exemption to vaccine requirements for schoolchildren Thursday, as the nation's worst measles outbreak in decades prompts states to reconsider giving parents ways to opt out of immunization rules.

-The Democrat-led Senate and Assembly voted Thursday to repeal the exemption, which allows parents of children to cite their religious beliefs to opt a child out of the vaccines required for school enrollment.
+The Democrat-led Senate and Assembly voted Thursday to repeal the exemption, which allows parents to cite religious beliefs to forego getting their child the vaccines required for school enrollment.

+Gov. Andrew Cuomo, a Democrat, signed the measure minutes after the final vote.
+The law takes effect immediately but will give unvaccinated students up to 30 days after they enter a school to show they've had the first dose of each required immunization.

-Similar exemptions are allowed in 46 states, though lawmakers in several of them are also considering the elimination of the waiver.
+With New York's move, similar exemptions are still allowed in 45 states, though lawmakers in several of them have introduced their own legislation to eliminate the waiver.

-"We are facing an unprecedented public health crisis," said Sen. Brad Hoylman, D-Manhattan and the sponsor of the legislation in the Senate.
-"The atrocious peddlers of junk science and fraudulent medicine who we know as anti-vaxxers have spent years sowing unwarranted doubt and fear, but it is time for legislators to confront them head on."
+The issue is hotly contested and debate around it has often been emotional, pitting cries that religious freedom is being curtailed against warnings that public health is being endangered.
+After the vote in the Assembly, many of those watching from the gallery erupted in cries of "shame!"
+One woman yelled obscenities down to the lawmakers below.

+The debate has only intensified with this year's measles outbreak , which federal officials recently said has surpassed 1,000 illnesses, the highest in 27 years.

+"I'm not aware of anything in the Torah, the Bible, the Koran or anything else that suggests you should not get vaccinated," said Bronx Democrat Jeffrey Dinowitz, the bill's Assembly sponsor.
+"If you choose to not vaccinate your child, therefore potentially endangering other children ... then you're the one choosing not to send your children to school."

-Hundreds of parents of unvaccinated children gathered at New York's Capitol before the vote to protest what several called an assault on religious freedom.
+Hundreds of parents of unvaccinated children gathered at New York's Capitol for the vote to protest.

-"People came to this country to get away from exactly this kind of stuff," said Stan Yung, a Long Island attorney who has three children.

-Yung, who is Russian Orthodox, said he has religious views and health concerns that will prevent him from vaccinating his three young children.
-His family, he said, may consider leaving the state if the bill is signed into law.
+Stan Yung, a Long Island attorney and father, said his Russian Orthodox religious views and health concerns about vaccines will prevent him from vaccinating his three young children.
+His family, he said, may consider leaving the state.

+"People came to this country to get away from exactly this kind of stuff," Yung said ahead of Thursday's votes.

 Supporters of the bill say religious beliefs about vaccines shouldn't eclipse scientific evidence that they work, noting the U.S. Supreme Court ruled in 1905 that states have the right to enforce compulsory vaccination laws.
 During the Assembly's floor debate, supporters brought up scourges of the past that were defeated in the U.S. through vaccines.